Blue Cat Audio - Software Made by Musicians for Musicians

 The dynamics of a sound refers to the variations of its amplitude.
 A track is said to have more dynamics than another if the volume difference between the louder and quieter sections of the track is higher.
 For example classical music is known to have a larger dynamic range than most modern commercial pop music: it usually alternates between very quiet sections with very few instruments and much louder sections when the entire orchestra plays at the same time.

-The aim of Blue Cat's Dynamics is to let you alter and precisely control this characteristic in many different ways: you can either increase or reduce the amount of dynamics in your signal, depending of its content.
+The aim of Blue Cat's Dynamics is to let you alter and precisely control this characteristic in many different ways: you can either increase or reduce the amount of dynamics in your signal, depending on its content.

 Types of Dynamics Processing